2LAW 2070 Business Enterprises (4)

 This is a continuation course building upon the general principles developed in Obligations I. Its focus is a detailed study of sale and (to a lesser extent) lease, the most important nominate contracts in the Civil Code.
 Where appropriate, comparisons are made between the UCC and the French and Louisiana Civil Codes.

-This course introduces students to the roles of lawyers in society, the nature and structure of the legal profession, and to fundamental concerns and dilemmas of lawyers engaged in the practice of law.
+This course introduces students to the roles of lawyers in society, the nature and structure of the legal profession, the rules of ethics, fundamental concerns and dilemmas of lawyers engaged in the practice of law.
 The course seeks to make students aware of their ethical responsibilities, both as members of society and members of the legal profession.
+This course must be taken prior to both as members of society and members of the legal graduation